stevencombs/retrocombs.github.io/_posts/2020/2020-05-16-howto-gpi-case.md

 ## Equipment

-Below is the list (#Ad) of items for this project:
+Below is the list (#ad) of items for this project:

 [RetroFlag GPi Case](https://amzn.to/2WAKn5q)
 [Raspberry Pi Zero W](https://amzn.to/2Wy181a)